mitranim/emerge/readme.md

 When creating new structures, Emerge follows a few special rules:

 * In dicts, `null` and `undefined` properties are considered non-existent.
-  Setting a property to `null` is the same as deleting it.
+  Setting a property to `null` or `undefined` is the same as deleting it.
 * Non-value references are treated atomically: included or replaced wholesale.

 Emerge differentiates between _values_ (data) and _references_ (non-data).
 The